Home > Desserts > Pastries & Tarts

 - 1 egg, for egg wash

-- Preheat the oven to 160 C. Place whole hazelnuts on a baking tray and toast in the oven for about 5 - 6 minutes until lightly golden.
+- Preheat the oven to 160 C. Place whole hazelnuts on a baking sheet and toast in the oven for about 5-6 minutes until lightly golden.
 Allow to cool, then chop coarsely on a cutting board using a sharp knife.
 If using white chocolate bar, cut into smaller pieces on a cutting board.

 - Place the milk and butter cutted into small pieces in a small saucepan.
 Heat on the low-heat and swirl the saucepan until most of the butter is melted.
 Leave to cool slightly.